istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 $ export PATH=$PATH:$(pwd)/bin
 {{< /text >}}

+## Setting MOSN as the Data Plane

 Until now, it has been possible to flexibly customize the Istio control plane and data plane configuration parameters via the `istioctl` command line tool.

-## Setting MOSN as the Data Plane

 MOSN is specified as the data plane in Istio via the parameters of the istioctl command.

 {{< text bash >}}
 $ istioctl manifest apply  --set .values.global.proxy.image="mosnio/proxyv2:1.5.2-mosn"  --set meshConfig.defaultConfig.binaryPath="/usr/local/bin/mosn"
 {{< /text >}}

-Check that Istio-related pod services are deployed successfully.
+Check that Istio-related pods and services are deployed successfully.

 {{< text bash >}}
 $ kubectl get svc -n istio-system
 {{< /text >}}

-If the service `STATUS` is Running, then Istio has been successfully installed and you can deploy the Bookinfo sample later.
+If the service `STATUS` is Running, then Istio has been successfully installed using MOSN and you can deploy the Bookinfo sample later.

 ## Bookinfo Examples